 2. Your conversion rates are too low

-This is the reason why businesses constantly analyse their customer behaviour on-site to see which areas need more work.
+This is the reason why businesses constantly analyze their customer behavior on-site to see which areas need more work.
 Through this data, they can understand which part of their website consumers might be having issues with, so they can further improve them.

-By analysing bounce rate and other metrics, they can really get hold of the elements that drive users to and from their website.
-A major factor that often goes overlooked in analysing customer experience is the role of product data.
+By analyzing bounce rate and other metrics, they can really get hold of the elements that drive users to and from their website.
+A major factor that often goes overlooked in analyzing customer experience is the role of product data.

-You might notice a lot of cart abandonment on your e-commerce site, or customers visiting your website but not making a purchase.
-By analysing customer data, you’ll be able to see that these things are happening, but you won’t know why.
+You might notice a lot of What is Cart-Abandonment?
+Cart abandonment is an e-commerce term that means a visitor has left the web page after adding the products to the cart but... on your e-commerce site, or customers visiting your website but not making a purchase.
+By analyzing customer data, you’ll be able to see that these things are happening, but you won’t know why.
 It could be the page layout, it could be the load time, or the whole experience itself.
 But it could also be the product information.

 When product data is mismanaged or disorganized, inconsistencies will hurt customer experiences and potentially lead to abandoned sessions during the buying process.

-Using a PIM system to manage product layouts, data inputs, and category organization will ensure customers always have a smooth, friction-less experience.
-When consumers are sure that the product they’re buying is from a trustable and reputable brand providing optimal and accurate information, it will lead to fewer cart abandonments, increased sales, and much higher conversion rates.
+Using a PIM to manage product layouts, data inputs, and category organization will ensure customers always have a smooth, friction-less experience.
+When consumers are sure that the product they’re buying is from a trustable and reputable brand providing optimal and accurate information, it will lead to fewer What is Cart-Abandonment?
+Cart abandonment is an e-commerce term that means a visitor has left the web page after adding the products to the cart but..., increased sales, and much higher conversion rates.

 Maybe you mistakenly entered the wrong data, and you had to edit the whole information again from scratch?
 Sounds familiar, right?
 Well, it happens, and more often than you would imagine.

 All this ends in one common issue: the loss of time.
 This lost, or rather wasted time, could have been spent on other activities that enhance your customer’s experience with your business.
-You could have been strategising ways to personalise your customer’s experience, or planning future advertising campaigns.
-But you were too busy organising your product data manually when you could have automated the whole process in the first place.
-How, you ask?
+You could have been strategizing ways to personalize your customer’s experience, or planning future advertising campaigns.
+But you were too busy organizing your product data manually when you could have automated the whole process in the first place.
+How do you ask?
 With a PIM solution.
 More precisely, Apimio!